AleNegrini/fd2s/README.md

 - DynamoDB

 **SQS queue**

-SQS is a serverless scalable service, since it
+SQS is a serverless scalable service: standard queues support a nearly unlimited number of API calls per second, per API Action.
+Standard Queues (not FIFO) are used in this solution.

 **Lambda**